Preggoland: Cast

+Development

+Bennett conceived the idea for Preggoland while pregnant with her first child, her son.
+By the time production began, she had a ten-month-old and a three-year-old; she has described being in every scene of the film while also handling rewrites, and recalled expressing breast milk in her trailer between takes while conversing with co-star James Caan.

 Release

 The film had its world premiere on September 5, 2014 in the Special Presentations section at the 2014 Toronto International Film Festival.
 The film also screened at the Vancouver International Film Festival, Cinéfest Sudbury International Film Festival and Calgary International Film Festival.

 The film had its US premiere on January 28, 2015 at the Santa Barbara International Film Festival.

 The film's Canadian distribution rights were acquired by Mongrel Media, who would handle the film's theatrical release in Canada in spring 2015.
 Following the film's premiere at the 2014 Toronto International Film Festival, Lightning Entertainment acquired the film's international distribution rights.

 Critical response

 On review aggregation website Rotten Tomatoes, 47% of 19 critics' reviews are positive, with an average rating of 5.3/10.
 Metacritic, which uses a weighted average, has given the film a score of 45 out of 100, based on 5 critics, indicating "mixed or average reviews".